harshitshah4/VidyaDrive/README.md

 Features :

-Upload Notes
+1.Upload Notes

-View Notes
+2.View Notes

-Subject-wise Categorization
+3.Subject-wise Categorization

-Chatper-wise Categorization
+4.Chatper-wise Categorization

-Course-wise Categorization
+5.Course-wise Categorization

 Description:

 VidyaDrive was developed taking Engineering Students into consideration but the same method could be applied to learn and implement other apps.
 Its a one place to store notes .
 Where students can help each other by sharing their notes.